Sanjay-Kandimalla/emergency-911-demand-forecasting/README.md

 ---

-### 3. Baseline Model
+## Baseline Model
-A simple but important benchmark was used:

-> **Naive persistence baseline:**
+A naive persistence baseline was used as an initial benchmark:

-> Tomorrow’s demand = today’s demand
+Tomorrow’s demand = today’s demand

-Despite its simplicity, this baseline performed surprisingly well due to strong short-term autocorrelation in emergency call volume—highlighting why baselines are essential in time-series forecasting.
+Despite its simplicity, this baseline performed well due to strong short-term autocorrelation in emergency call volume.
+This reinforced the importance of baseline comparisons before relying on more complex models.

 ---

-### 4. Time Series Modeling
+### Time Series Modeling
 Seasonal ARIMA (SARIMA) models were applied to explicitly capture:
 - Trend
 - Weekly seasonality